fysnet/mksfs/README.md

 or
   mksfs harddisk.txt

-See specs.pdf for the specification file.
+See sfs.pdf for the file system's specification file.

+More notes to be added soon.